Finding Outside Scholarships

 - The US Department of Higher Education has a GREAT web site for Financial Aid seekers.
 Start here!

 - The US Department of Education publishes a Guide to Federal Student Aid.
-This is the 2013-2014 edition.

 - FinAid is a comprehensive site full of financial aid information.

 - NASFAA provides resources for students, parents, and counselors.

 When investigating scholarship money, beware of any organization that asks you to pay a fee to help you "find" funds.
 (See Federal Student Aid's "Avoiding Scams" web page for more information.)